Control Panel Settings for Windows Xp, the Basics Explained

 Before reading this tutorial, remember to check the first part of the tutorial Windows XP Control Panel Settings.

 To set your mouse, click on the start button, control panel, and then locate printers and other hardware.
 Under the printers and other hardware, locate mouse and click on it.

 For mouse properties, we can start with buttons.
-The button configuration option enables you to switch the mouse buttons by use of software.
+The button configuration option enables you to switch the mouse buttons by use of the software.

 Switching Computer Mouse Primary and Secondary Buttons